 - If it stings or burns then it’s working.
 Some topical skincare ingredients used for treating skin concerns and conditions can sting when used for the first time, for example – benzoyl peroxide, although not everyone experiences this.
 If stinging or burning continues and lasts more than a couple of seconds to minutes, this could be bad for the skin.

 - The harder you scrub, the more dead skin cells are removed.
 Excessive scrubbing of the skin could lead to irritation and bruises on the skin giving rise to other skin concerns such as hyperpigmentation of the affected parts.

 - Oily skin doesn’t need moisturizer.
 People who have oily skin tend to avoid using moisturizers.
 Some avoid moisturizers for fear of breaking out.
-An appropriate moisturizer for oily skin can help balance moisture levels in the skin and reduce oiliness.
+An appropriate moisturizer for oily skin can help balance oil and moisture levels in the skin and reduce oiliness and breakouts.

 Herbal Nonsoap Moisturizing Cleansing Gel (236ml)₦15,500.00

 Hydroxy Acne Pads 5/2 (60 pads)₦16,500.00

 Hydroxy Acne Cleansing Foaming Wash 2/2 (200 ml)₦16,300.00

 Smoothing & Moisturizing Glycolic Acid Body Lotion 15% (200 ml)₦19,200.00